simbadMarino/dCloud/README.md

 As a Google Play / F-Droid version is not ready yet you will need to install dCloud using

-a) Compiling from Android Studio by cloning this repo and performinf the following actions:
+a) Compiling from Android Studio by cloning this repo and performing the following actions:

+  1. Perform a `yarn install` in the dCloud root folder to install ALL react-native dependencies ( "react": "16.13.1","react-native": "0.63.4" versions were tested and currently working, any other version might have some unknown issues)
+  2.

 b) Downloading latest apk:
   Option 1: Contact me on telegram and I can forward you the APK installer